karpathy/karpathy.github.io/nntutorial.md

 1. We select a random datapoint and feed it through the circuit
 2. We will interpret the output of the circuit as a confidence that the datapoint has class `+1`. (i.e. very high values = circuit is very certain datapoint has class `+1` and very low values = circuit is certain this datapoint has class `-1`.)
 3. We will measure how well the prediction aligns with the provided labels.
 Intuitively, for example, if a positive example scores very low, we will want to tug in the positive direction on the circuit, demanding that it should output higher value for this datapoint.
-Note that this is the case for the the first datapoint: it is labeled as `+1` but our predictor unction only assigns it value `-1.2`.
+Note that this is the case for the the first datapoint: it is labeled as `+1` but our predictor function only assigns it value `-1.2`.
 We will therefore tug on the circuit in positive direction; We want the value to be higher.
 4. The circuit will take the tug and backpropagate it to compute tugs on the inputs `a,b,c,x,y`
 5. Since we think of `x,y` as (fixed) datapoints, we will ignore the pull on `x,y`.
 If you're a fan of my physical analogies, think of these inputs as pegs, fixed in the ground.
 6. On the other hand, we will take the parameters `a,b,c` and make them respond to their tug (i.e. we'll perform what we call a **parameter update**).
 This, of course, will make it so that the circuit will output a slightly higher score on this particular datapoint in the future.